aulveland/CITZ-HWP-Project/Security.md

-# Security Table - Action vs Rolls
+# Security Table - Action vs Roles
 This table defines the security access each roll has on the platform.

 ### Legend